sudheerao/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/s3_select.md

 ## Troubleshooting

 Getting S3 Select code to work is hard, though those knowledgeable in SQL will find it easier.

-Problems can be split into
+Problems can be split into:

 1. Basic configuration of the client to issue the query.
 1. Bad SQL select syntax and grammar.
 1. Datatype casting issues
 1. Bad records/data in source files.
 1. Failure to configure MR jobs to work correctly.
+1. Failure of MR jobs due to

 The exceptions here are all based on the experience during writing tests;
 more may surface with broader use.